Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Results

 Fig.~\ref{fig:crc} compares the CRC ratios of the five smallest spots and the background recovery ratio for the four models.
 Only the first 40 iterations out of 250 are shown since most of them converge towards stable values afterward.
 Overall, the \textit{MLEM} model seems to outperform the other models.
-Optimal values of CRC ratios and background recovery ratio are reached, except for the smallest spot for which an overestimation of around 10\% is observed after 80 iterations (not shown).
-The worst variation over the 10 repetitions were observed with the \textit{MLEM} model for the two smallest spots.
+Optimal values of CRC ratios and background recovery ratio are reached, except for the smallest spot for which an overestimation is observed after 20 iterations.
+The worst variations over the 10 repetitions were observed with the \textit{MLEM} model for the two smallest spots.
 Furthermore, the image obtained at 10 MLEM iterations, see Fig.~\ref{fig:im_mlem_10}, had already been much affected by the noise, making the progress in CRC ratio afterward less conclusive.
 The \textit{Backprojection} model had the worst CRC ratios and background recovery ratio, as expected from the blurred image in Fig.~\ref{fig:im_BP}.
-However, it was also the most stable which was expected with the choice of TOF kernel.
-The \textit{PADE}$_{\textrm{v0}}$ and \textit{Extended} models both had a good start since they were initialized with the 6$^{\textrm{th}}$ iteration of the MLEM reconstruction.
-For the \textit{Extended} model, the performance metrics worsened with iteration, stabilizing at values a little better than those of the \textit{Backprojection} model.
-The \textit{PADE}$_{\textrm{v0}}$ model achieved some gain in CRC ratio and background recovery ratio for the first few iterations and remained stable afterward.
-While the algorithm converged very rapidly ($<6$ iterations) to stable values, it did not reach the optimal values for the two smallest spots, especially with the smallest one where it did not reach 80\% of the true contrast recovery.
+However, it was also the most stable across repetitions which was expected with the choice of backprojection kernel.
+The \textit{Extended} and \textit{PADE}$_{\textrm{opt}}$ models both had a good start since they were initialized with the 6$^{\textrm{th}}$ iteration of the MLEM reconstruction.
+For the \textit{Extended} model, the metrics in Fig.~\ref{fig:crc} worsened with iteration, stabilizing at values a little better than those of the \textit{Backprojection} model.
+The \textit{PADE}$_{\textrm{opt}}$ model achieved some gain in CRC ratio and background recovery ratio for the first few iterations and remained stable afterward.
+While it converged very rapidly ($<6$ iterations) to stable values, it did not reach the optimal values for the two smallest spots, especially with the smallest one where it did not reach 80\% of the true contrast recovery.